Build-Week-Spotify-Song-Suggester-1/Data-science/README.md

 ### Suggestion of 30 songs based on one track_id given

-Endpoint to return a list of 30 suggestions based on one track_id given.
+Endpoint to return a list of 30 full detailed suggestions based on one track_id given.

     /song/<song_id>